About

 The support truck consolidates guests into the remaining vehicle.
 A relief vehicle is dispatched from the nearest hub (Almaty, Aktau, Semey, or Kyzylorda depending on region) within twenty-four hours.

 The lead guide assesses with the on-call physician over Starlink or Iridium.
-If a helicopter is required, we activate the standing contract; if road extraction is faster, the support vehicle drives to the nearest regional hospital while the lead vehicle holds the rest of the expedition at camp.
+If air evacuation is required, we coordinate through our regional evacuation partners; if road extraction is faster, the support vehicle drives to the nearest regional hospital while the lead vehicle holds the rest of the expedition at camp.

 We monitor Foreign Office advisories and local government channels daily.
 Any expedition transiting a sensitive corridor (the Kyrgyz border, the Caspian oil regions, the Russian frontier in the Altai) has a contingency that exits the corridor within twelve hours.